zenimages/devart-template/project_posts/2014-03-24-Developing-First-Prototype.md

 I was thinking about color names for weeks.
 I've learned that there are so many colors, so just _greenish-yellow_ or _yellowish-green_ is nothing about the color due to [chromatic adaptation](http://en.wikipedia.org/wiki/Chromatic_adaptation).
 Two hues can simply be the same color for human, since our brain don't normally think about colors in terms of numbers.

 I've found that there are some palettes already available, and the first prominent one was Pantone TCX, because it contains not only 2100 color codes but also the names for them.
-I was playing with apps that can show RGB values for these colors (plenty of them are available in Google Play) and an idea to create ZenImages just came like a shot.
+I was playing with apps that can show RGB values for these colors (plenty of them are available in Google Play) and the idea to create ZenImages just came like a shot.

-I've started from a local HTML file and GVIM editor, step-by-step incorporating the widget scroll and the JavaScript logic, built around the Google Images interface:
+I've started from a local HTML file and GVIM editor, step-by-step incorporating the widget, the scroll and the JavaScript logic, built around the Google Images interface:

 ![GVIM](../project_images/gvim.png?raw=true)